My sister got $80,000 to study in Paris, but when I asked for help with community college, they said, “you don’t deserve any help”

 Mom started crying harder.

-The old Claire would have opened the gate just to stop everyone from feeling uncomfortable.
+The old Natalie would have opened the gate just to stop everyone from feeling uncomfortable.

-But the old Claire had been left in that kitchen four years ago.
+But the old Natalie had been left in that kitchen four years ago.

 Dad tried again, softer this time.